RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 # Creativity

 **Summary:** Shaping the future requires creativity.
 Often the building blocks of the future already lay around you.
-The Eureka moment comes from combining things that people hadn't noticed before, often exploiting an analogy or point of similarity.
-But this requires getting off the plane of conventional thinking, and these principles tell you how.
+The Eureka moment comes from combining things that people hadn't noticed before, exploiting an analogy or point of similarity.
+But this requires getting off the plane of conventional thinking, and these principles tell you how to do this.

 ### Eureka

 Aha, ha, ahh!
-Why do we make these sounds when we make a new discovery, tell a joke, or see art?
+Why do we make these sounds when we make a discovery, tell a joke, or see art?
 Because we saw something that "should have been obvious" but that surprised us.
-It was hidden there all along, but we didn't notice it.
+It was hidden there all along but we didn't notice it.
 Why didn't we notice it?
-Because we were interpreting a thing on its dominant frame of reference, how it is used in the present, rather than noticing another frame of reference in which it could be used.
-Creativity is the art of getting to these other frames of reference.
+Because we were interpreting a thing on its dominant frame of reference, how it is used in the present, rather than noticing another frame of reference where it could be used.
+Creativity is the art of finding these other frames of reference.

-### Resist presentable ideas; seek the controversial.
+### Favour the controversial over the presentable

 The more presentable an idea, the more it appeals to conventional wisdom.
 But the truly great ideas overturn conventional wisdom.
-Don't expect them to gain widespread acceptance at first.
+Don't expect them to gain widespread acceptance; expect hostility.

 ### Never look to the present for ideas

 Figure out what the future needs from first principles and build it (breakthrough work), rather than carrying forward present assumptions (incremental work).

-### Ignore popular things and people
+### Ignore popular people; seek misfits and crackpots

-Seek misfits and crackpots.
 Newton dabbled in alchemy as well as calculus: there's a reason for that.
-Crackpot ideas may not always be right, but at least they escape the present.
+Crackpot ideas may not always be right, but at least they escape the present and stop you railroading from the present.

 ### Seek out things you disagree with

-Often the most useful books are useful in the negative: they are flawed in some way.
-They make you think about the underlying reasons why an argument might be wrong.
-Books you already agree with tend to reinforce priors rather than question them.
+Often the most useful books are useful in the negative.
+Because they seem flawed, they make you think deeply about the underlying arguments.
+In contrast, books you already agree with reinforce priors rather than break them.

 ### Learn the rules so you can break them